 We represent individuals and their families in catastrophic personal injury matters, including traumatic brain injuries, as well as wrongful death and workers’ compensation cases.
 These cases come to us as the result of construction negligence and accidents, aviation tragedies, medical malpractice incidents, premises liability, nursing home negligence and accidents, accidents that are a result of police car chases and victims of burn injuries.

 Top Chicago, Illinois Personal Injury Lawyers

-Since our inception as a firm almost 15 years ago, we have won more than $200 million in settlements and verdicts, with dozens of those cases exceeding $1 million.
+Since our inception as a firm almost 15 years ago, we have won more than $400 million in settlements and verdicts within the last 15 years, with dozens of those cases exceeding $1 million.
 To have accomplished this milestone in such a short time frame requires a very special set of legal knowledge and skills, and an unsurpassed passion for justice.
 The attorneys in our firm possess those skills and the passion, handling every aspect of your case so you can care for your loved ones in their time of need.
 We provide ongoing support so you and your family are better able to cope with your loved one’s injury, or your loss.

 Our referring resources and clients tell us there are several factors that set us apart, including our record of success, our depth of experience, tireless and thorough preparation, our talented, hard-working attorneys and support staff, and our caring, compassionate advocacy in the courtroom to fight for the rights of those whose lives have been changed forever.

 Over the years, we have gone head to head against some of the nation’s largest, most powerful corporations, hospitals, manufacturers, insurance companies, construction companies and municipalities.
 We have won case after case against these industry giants because we present the complete facts, the reasoning and the need for justice that juries cannot ignore.
 Ultimately, these companies are held accountable for their actions.